 Phone: 1 (408) 792-2100

-The Downtown Mental Health Center has three full-time Service Teams operating daily, Monday through Friday, 8am to 5pm.
+The Downtown Mental Health Clinic has three full-time Service Teams operating daily, Monday through Friday, 8am to 5pm.
 The Teams provide a full array of mental health services, case management services, crisis intervention, and medication support services.
 All Teams are comprised of care managers and a psychiatrist.
 The aim of each Team is to work with clients suffering from serious mental illnesses who exhibit severe problems in normal daily functioning.
 The goal is to assist individuals within the context of a mutual partnership effort to achieve higher levels of functioning, to develop community and/or family support systems wherever possible, to promote self-reliance and self-sufficiency, and to encourage individuals to work or to return to work whenever possible.

 Gardner Family Care Corporation